BSC-ES/autosubmit/docs/source/installation/index.rst

     autosubmit expid -H "local" -d "Test exp in local."

     # Create with
-    # Since it was a new install, the expid will be a000
+    # Since it was a new install, the <EXPID> will be a000
     autosubmit create a000

     # In case you want to use a remote platform